BeefaloKing/capy/README.md

 # Usage

 ```
-capy.exe [options] <directory>
+Cellular Automata Pseudorandom number generator analYzer (CAPY).

 Simulates a CA PRNG to and maps arbitrary output streams to all possible walks
 through the machines internal state.
-Sate/output map indexes will be stored in
-<directory> which must be empty.

-Generate Mode:
--g              Enables generate mode.
-If used with -a, will generate first.
+Determines the total number of distinct
+output streams and distinct internal states (or superpositions of states) the
+machine can be determined to exist as the output stream grows in length.

+Usage:
+capy.exe [options] <file>

+Stores analysis in <file>.
--s <cells>      Uses an automata of size <cells>.
+-s <size>   Uses an automata with <size> cells.
 Must be between 1 and 64.
-                Default: 8
--o <bits>       Read output of size <bits> from each state.
-Must be smaller
+-o <cell>   Read output from the <cell>th cell.
+Must be less than <size>.
+Cells
-                than <cells> specified from -s.
-                Default: 1

-Analyze Mode:
--a              Enables analyze mode. if used with -g, will generate first.
--l <value>      Looks ahead <value> number of states in each read.
-Does bigger
-                sequential reads but may increase total I/O.
+            are counted from right to left.
-                Default: 1
+            Default: 0
 ```

 # TODO